bbauska/LFS170x/readme.md

 There's a new technology that has the power to revolutionize how you, businesses, and the world interact!
 You've probably heard of it: it's called 'Blockchain!'

 But what is it?
 How does it work?
-How does it affect you?
+How does it affect you?<br>
-Hearing the word "blockchain" is comparable to hearing the word "internet" in the early 90s.
+Hearing the word "blockchain" is comparable to hearing the word "internet" in the early 90s.<br>
-It seemed elusive, like something that wasn't going to impact your daily life.
+It seemed elusive, like something that wasn't going to impact your daily life.<br>
 But here we are, more than 20 years later.
 Think about how the Internet has transformed businesses, commerce, communication, even music and video.
 And that's not even touching on how the Internet has affected you.
-We all carry the Internet in our pocket.
+We all carry the Internet in our pocket.<br>
-We can transfer money at the touch of a button, check the weather, get directions, and even have food delivered to our door.
+We can transfer money at the touch of a button, check the weather, get directions, and even have food delivered to our door.<br>
-The next technology to have that kind of impact isn't some of the buzzwords you hear.
+The next technology to have that kind of impact isn't some of the buzzwords you hear.<br>
 It's not big data.
 It's not artificial intelligence.
-It's not even social media.
+It's not even social media.<br>

 It's ***BLOCKCHAIN!***

-Now, let's discuss the vast promise blockchain has for every business, every society, and for everyone listening today.
+Now, let's discuss the vast promise blockchain has for every business, every society, and for everyone listening today.<br>
-And let's begin with an example we are all familiar with.
+And let's begin with an example we are all familiar with.<br>
 When you attach a file, a Word document, an Excel sheet, a PDF to an email, you aren't sending an original.
 You are actually sending the recipient a copy, and that's a great way to move information around.
 But it's not so great when it comes to things like money, stocks and bonds, music, loyalty points, intellectual property, tickets to a game or concert.